HerFri/Judo-The-Gentle-Way/README.md

 # Design
 ## Colors
 For the color theme I chose the colors black(#000000) and white (#FFFFFF) for specific reasons.
 First, the black font on the white background contrasts very clearly, so there should be no difficulties to read text.
 This also holds true for the pictures of the black belt and the judo calligraphy in the welcome section, as these are also in black.
 Moreover, in combination with the black belt image, the white background represents the color of the 'judogi', which is the term for the white suit people wear when practicing judo.
-Additionally, the white background represents the white background of the Japanese flag, which can be observed as a background image in the header section.
+Additionally, the white background flows into each other with the white background of the Japanese flag, which is the hero image in the header section.

 ![colorpalette](https://github.com/HerFri/Judo-The-Gentle-Way/blob/main/readmeimages/colorpalette.PNG?raw=true)